Will there be a cost for my student to participate in mLISD?

 Will we be able to take them home for the summer?

 Yes, all devices can be renewed for the following school year beginning April 1.
 Campuses will supply information regarding renewal.

 Will we get the same laptop next year?

 If the device is not renewed in April or May it will be turned in during specific times at each campus.
 The students will not necessarily be given the same laptop during the deployment at the beginning of the school year.

 What will we have access to?
 What programs, websites, etc?

-All middle school and high school laptops come loaded with a standard image that includes a Windows-10 operating system and Microsoft Office suite of applications.
+All High School laptops will come loaded with a standard image that includes a Windows-10 operating system and Microsoft Office suite of applications.
+Middle School Chromebooks will have the Chrome operating system.
 In addition, students will have access to a variety of district-owned licensed software packages and applications through the LISD self-service portal.

 Will we be able to print?